Serving

 Ham Hocks, smoked

-2. Slice GARLIC.
-Put Meat, Potatoes, Garlic, CARAWAY and PEPPERCORNS in a pot large enough for the final recipe.
-Add enough water to cover well.
+5. Stir Potatoes and all Seasoning items into the pot.
+Add enough additional Water to cover well.
 Bring to a boil and simmer while you work on the rest.

-5. Put the Salt Pork in a pan and fry stirring until some fat rendered.
-Stir in Onion and fry slowly, stirring often until you see just a touch of color, then add FLOUR and stir about 2 minutes more but do not brown.
+9. Stir in Onions and fry slowly, stirring often until you see just a touch of color, then add Flour and stir about 2 minutes more, but do not brown.

-6. Stir in some soup from the main pot, adding bit by bit until you have a smooth mixture.
+10. Stir some Soup from the main pot into the Onion mix, a little at a time, and stirring until you have a smooth mixture.
 Stir this back into the main soup pot.

-7. If using SAUSAGE, cut it into slices and quarter the slices. stir into the soup when mostly done.
+13. If using Sausage, cut it into slices and quarter the slices.
+Stir into the soup when it's mostly done.

-9. You can adjust acidity to your taste using sauerkraut juice, balsamic, wine or malt vinegar.
-Don't use cider vinegar - it's the wrong flavor.
+15. You can adjust acidity to your taste using sauerkraut juice (best), wine vinegar, balsamic vinegar, or malt vinegar.
+Don't use cider vinegar - its flavor conflicts!

 NOTES:

-1. What cut of pork and just how much is pretty flexible - do to your own taste.
-As I've mentioned above, smoked hocks work fine too (different flavor).
+What cut of pork and just how much is pretty flexible - do to your own taste.
+Polish sausage is, of course, a natural, but other's that cook firm can be used.
+As I've mentioned, smoked hocks work fine too (different flavor), or one smoked hock and other meats.

-3. Some Sauerkraut Soup recipes have the potatoes boiled separately and served as a side to the soup but I've always preferred cooking them in the soup.
+Some Sauerkraut Soup recipes have the potatoes boiled separately and served as a side to the soup but I've always much preferred cooking them in the soup.